Quotes from The Simpsons

 Marge: I'm looking up your nose, but I feel like I'm staring into your soul.

-Lisa: You're not mild-mannered.
-You're often liquored-up and rude.
+: You’re not mild-mannered.
+You’re often liquored-up and rude.

 Homer: Honorable men can differ.